 When I was seventeen, a friend and I wrote a letter to the Snapple juice company proposing they sponsor us on a trip across the country.
 A year later, that same friend and I were sitting on a couch watching a television commercial for an ad campaign called “Snapple Across America.”

-On the other hand, I can’t really blame the Snapple execs for recognizing a fantastic idea nor deciding against taking two minors up on their far-flung idea.
-The primary reason being, the trip I took across country a couple years later didn’t end in a near-death experience.
+On the other hand, I can’t really blame the Snapple execs for recognizing a fantastic idea nor deciding against taking two minors up on their far-flung notion.
+The primary reason being, the trip I took across country a couple years later ended in a near-death experience.
 And that wouldn’t have reflected well on any company.

 View the cross-country slideshow.